tonyverdin/Scripts/README.md

-# Scripts For varies tasks
+# Scripts for varies tasks